Table of Contents

 - The limit parameter will limit the number of posts to display

 - The category attribute tells the service to only display posts that are categorized as List.
 This category is a filter that displays only the posts of a certain category.
-In case the category parameter is ommited, all of the posts are displayed regardless of category, up to the limit.
+In case the category parameter is omitted, all of the posts are displayed regardless of category, up to the limit.

 Once all three columns have content the page is published and the result is